ptrandpxq/MLP_Pruning_TensorFlow/README.md

 # Simple_MNIST_Pruning_TensorFlow

-This is a repository of network pruning. very simple~
+This is a repository for network pruning. very simple~

+For those who want to learn how to make a very simple neural network and how to prune the parameters of the model.

+# Enviorment
+TensorFlow 1.15
+Matplotlib

-#How to Use
+# How to Use

 Use jupyter notebook.

+# Some tips
+All things will doing automaticlly.
+Enjoy it!